Irnamosa/irnamosa.github.io/.ipynb_checkpoints/index-checkpoint.md

   Latest manuscript as of Oct 2023.
 To be submitted to PRX Quantum by Nov 2023.

 - [Inducing Heat Reversal on a Three-Qubit Spin Chain](https://arxiv.org/abs/2205.09300)
-  To be submitted to an international scientific journal.
+  To be submitted to an international scientific journal by Dec 2023.

-## Past work
+## Past projects
+- <a href="/docs/pastwork/sonique.pdf" download>Data Featurization with Quantum Random Kitchen Sinks based on Dot Arrays (IP protected)</a>
+- <a href="https://github.com/rsnegrin/Qiskit-Hackathon" download>Qiskit Fall Fest UCLA 2023 Entry: Simulation of the Quantum Adiabatic Principle</a>
 - <a href="/docs/pastwork/LR.pdf" download>Quantum Feature Extraction: a Literature Review</a>
+- <a href="https://github.com/Irnamosa/QuantumImage/blob/main/kernel/featuremap/qPCA.ipynb" download>Quantum Principal Component Analysis on MNIST</a>
 - <a href="/docs/pastwork/qica.pdf" download>Quantum Independent Component Analysis: a Proposal</a>
 - <a href="https://github.com/Irnamosa/QuantumImage/tree/main/image_loading" download>Quantum Image Loading Techniques</a>
 - <a href="https://vrs.amsi.org.au/wp-content/uploads/sites/78/2021/01/naghdi_saleh_vrs-report.pdf" download>Quantum Boltzmann Machines</a>